stormy-stories-surf/OpenSubscribe/README.md

 # vX.Y.Z
 - [ ] sent newsletter automatically at a given time
 - [ ] remove hardcoded passwords from all source-code
+- [ ] add unit-test to test against logo picture cannot be found

 ## Setup
 ```